fredtargaryen/Fragile-Glass/README.md

 * It is your users' responsibility to enter the fragility values correctly.
 If they enter a behaviour value other than MOD they will not see your custom behaviour on collision.
 ### Pull Requests
 Any pull requests are very welcome.
 There are currently no standards for pull requests but clean code which follows the existing patterns is appreciated.
-If the pull request is a new feature, message me first to see if I will accept it!
+If you are making a new feature, message me first to see if I will accept it!